Muzietto/es6-lambda-calculus/README.md

     def LIST_ERROR = MAKE_ERROR list_type
     def MAKE_LIST = MAKE_OBJ list_type

+### the building blocks

   we start building lists from the empty list `NIL`, which will have a few characteristics:
     - it is a list (`EQUAL(TYPE(NIL))(list_type)`)
     - it has value `PAIR LIST_ERROR LIST_ERROR`, so that whoever tries to read it, will get an error

   all this is satisfied by the following λ-expression

     def NIL = MAKE_LIST (PAIR LIST_ERROR LIST_ERROR)

-  once we have NIL, we may start building real lists; the process is, for example:
+  once we have `NIL`, we may start building real lists; the process is, for example:

     [1, 2, 5] --> CONS ONE (CONS TWO (CONS FIVE NIL))